 Since the early 1990’s, Putney’s Community Service projects have sown seeds for progress throughout small communities in Latin America, the Caribbean, Asia, Africa, and Oceania.
-Each year, Putney Community Service alumni return from a summer abroad and report that they’ve learned an important lesson about community service: in working alongside our hosts to improve their communities, we gain much more than we can possibly give.
+Each year, Putney Community Service alumni return from a summer volunteer program abroad and report that they’ve learned an important lesson about community service: in working alongside our hosts to improve their communities, we gain much more than we can possibly give.

 This summer, rise early and work in teams to improve a school or community center, repair housing for a low-income family, run a summer camp for local children, and become immersed in the life of your host community.
 Choose a 2, 3, or 4 week-long project where you work alongside local people, learn new skills, and build friendships across cultural and language boundaries.
 Contribute to the common good at the local level and take an essential step toward the goal of creating a better world.